Global-Chem/global-chem/paper.md

 represents future regions of chemical space for force field development.
 In the present study, we used CGenFF to check it's tolerance level for the range of molecules currently in Global-Chem.
 To facilitate this an in-house extension of CGenFF was used that can assign atom types from `SDF` bond type column.
 This enabled us to pass the SMILES strings through `RDKit` and transform `SDF` to a `CGenFF` stream output.
 The resulting failures are also presented in Table 1.
-It should be noted by nature of the data processing workflow the anything that fails in `RDKit` fails in `CGenFF`.
+It should be noted by nature of the data processing workflow anything that fails in `RDKit` fails in `CGenFF`.

 `CGenFF` was founded on small molecules representative of biological macromolecules and subsequently extended to drug-like molecules.
 The force field subsequently acted as the foundation for the development of the `CGenFF Program` [Vanommeslaeghe:2010-3] that inputs molecules and outputs the topology information and parameters required to perform various types of molecular modeling and simulations using programs such as CHARMM, NAMD, OpenMM and Gromacs [Jo:2008-06].
 To test the ability of the CGenFF program to handle the chemical lists in Global-Chem each list was individually submitted to the program.
 As shown in Table 1, the range of failures varies widely.
 The majority of lists associated with biological or drug-like molecules have zero failures.
-In contrast, lists such as Common R-group relacements or Protecting Groups show a number of failures.
+In contrast, lists such as Common R-group replacements or Protecting Groups show a number of failures.
 In addition, CGenFF does not cover radicals, which were excluded from the analysis.
 Thus, Global-Chem allows for areas of poor coverage of CGenFF to be identified, information that can be used to facilitate future force field development.

-More granular information the regions of chemical space that need additional development in CGenFF can be made based on the CGenFF penalty score distribution [Vanommeslaeghe:2012].
+More granular information on the regions of chemical space that need additional development in CGenFF can be made based on the CGenFF penalty score distribution [Vanommeslaeghe:2012].
 Penalty scores are attributed to molecules by the CGenFF program whose entire chemical connectivity is not present in CGenFF.
 When an arbitrary molecule is passed through the CGenFF program it navigates through a set of rules that represent a atom type similarity network tree.
 Once atom types along with chemical connectivity are known, bonded parameters available in CGenFF are assigned to the molecule.